-Procedures used in response to a complaint of sexual violence should avoid requiring complainants to follow any plan of action, to prevent the possibility of re-victimization.
-The process will be respectful of the needs and rights of all individuals involved and they will be treated with dignity.
+Procedures used in response to a complaint of sexual violence should avoid requiring complainants to follow any action plan to prevent the possibility of re-victimization.
+The process will respect the needs and rights of all individuals involved, and they will be treated with dignity.
 It is never assumed or suggested that the complainant was at fault for the sexual assault or should have behaved differently to prevent the assault.
 All proceedings will be acted on promptly and conducted within reasonable timeframes.
 The process will allow for extensions of those timeframes for good cause with written notice to the complainant and the respondent of the delay and the reason for the delay.
 The process will be consistent with these policies and transparent to the complainant and the respondent.
-Student complainants and respondents will have the same opportunity to have an appropriate support person or advisor present at any interview or hearing, in a manner consistent with the governing procedures and applicable data practices law.
+Student complainants and respondents will have the same opportunity to have an appropriate support person or advisor present at any interview or hearing in a manner consistent with the governing procedures and applicable data practices law.
+There are no limits to whom or how many advisors or support can assist the complainant or the respondent.
 Employees have the right to representation consistent with the appropriate collective bargaining agreement or personnel plan.
-All procedures will be conducted in accordance with applicable due process standards and privacy laws.
-The complainant and respondent will simultaneously be informed, in writing, of the investigation to be conducted, the outcome or determination of findings, in a timely manner, as permitted by applicable privacy law.
-Outcomes will be based on a preponderance of evidence standard, meaning that it is more likely than not that the policy, procedure, or code has been violated.
-The past sexual history of the complainant and respondent are deemed irrelevant except as that history may directly relate to the incident being considered.
-A respondent's use of any drug, including alcohol, judged to be related to an offense may be considered to be an exacerbating rather than mitigating circumstance.
+All procedures will be conducted following applicable due process standards and privacy laws.
+The complainant and respondent will simultaneously be informed, in writing, of the investigation to be undertaken and the outcome or determination of findings on time, as permitted by applicable privacy law.
+Results will be based on a preponderance of evidence standard, meaning that it is more likely than not that the policy, procedure, or code has been violated.
+The past sexual history of the complainant and respondent is deemed irrelevant except as that history may directly relate to the incident being considered.
+A respondent's use of any drug, including alcohol, judged to be related to an offense may be an exacerbating rather than mitigating circumstance.

-Central Lakes College takes allegations of sexual violence very seriously and recognizes the consequences such allegations may have on a respondent as well as the complainant.
-Any individual who knowingly provides false information regarding the filing of a complaint or report of sexual violence, or who provides false information during the investigation of such a complaint or report, may be subject to discipline or, under certain circumstances, legal action.
-Complaints of conduct that are found not to violate policy are not assumed to be false.
+Central Lakes College takes allegations of sexual violence very seriously and recognizes the consequences such allegations may have on a respondent and the complainant.
+Any individual who knowingly provides false information regarding the filing of a complaint or report of sexual violence or who provides incorrect information during the investigation of such a complaint or report may be subject to discipline or, under certain circumstances, legal action.
+Complaints of conduct found not to violate policy are not assumed to be false.

-If a complainant no longer desires to pursue a complaint through Central Lakes College proceeding, Central Lakes College reserves the right to investigate and resolve the complaint as it deems appropriate.
-Central Lakes College reserves discretion whether to pursue alleged violations of policy under appropriate circumstances, including, but not limited to, a determination that an effective investigation is not feasible because of the passage of time, or because the respondent is no longer a student or employee of Central Lakes College.
+Suppose a complainant no longer desires to pursue a complaint through Central Lakes College proceedings.
+In that case, Central Lakes College reserves the right to investigate and resolve the complaint as it deems appropriate.
+Central Lakes College reserves discretion whether to pursue alleged policy violations under proper circumstances, including, but not limited to, a determination that an effective investigation is not feasible because of the passage of time or because the respondent is no longer a student or employee of Central Lakes College.

-Investigation, determination, disciplinary steps include:
+Investigation, determination, and disciplinary steps include:

-- Interview complainant - Establish safety measures if needed - Provide campus and community resources to complainant - Provide complainant with a copy of the 1B.3 Policy and Procedures - Provide complainant with a copy of the letter alerting them to the investigation process moving forward - Provide respondent with a copy of the letter alerting them to the investigation process, resources available to them and a copy of the 1B.3 Policy and Procedures - Conduct investigation in a timely manner - Notify all parties of the findings of the investigation and provide all parties with a copy of the campus appeals procedures - Implement sanctions, if a determination of findings of a policy violation occurred.
+- Interview complainant - Establish safety measures if needed - Provide campus and community resources to the complainant - Provide the complainant with a copy of the 1B.3 Policy and Procedures - Provide the complainant with a copy of the letter alerting them to the investigation process moving forward - Provide respondents with a copy of the letter alerting them to the investigation process, available resources, and a copy of the 1B.3 Policy and Procedures. - Investigate on time. - Notify all parties of the findings of the investigation and provide all parties with a copy of the campus appeals procedures. - Implement sanctions if a determination of findings of a policy violation occurred.